 - Heart attacks may occur when your hedgehog is overly frightened.

 - Heart issues can sometimes go unnoticed at first, then when the hedgehog gets to a certain point in life the hedgehog is affected.

 - Accidents from playing can happen just like human kids on a playground or riding a bike.
 Sometimes accidents can happen during play and a problem is not immediately noticed.

-- A common illness, such as a urinary tract infection, may progress to more complicated problem that became deadly.
+- A common illness, such as a urinary tract infection, may progress to a more complicated problem that became deadly.

 - False hibernation occurs when the temperature drops just a few degrees may be low enough to induce a false hibernation.
 Temperatures can drop due to seasonal changes, windows left open or drafts.
 Cage temperature can be significantly cooler than what a wall thermometer may read.

 - Name and phone number of the attending Veterinarian?